meisterlampe99/cmd_scripts_vivado/README.md

 The *testbench module* of said module must be called **myModule_tb** and should be saved as **myModule_tb.sv**.

-All constraint files (.xdc) found in the launch folder will be included	during the build process.
-After Synthesis and Implementation design checkpoint (.dcp) files are created in the output folder *outputBit*, as well as utilization and timing reports.
+All **constraint files (.xdc)** found in the launch folder will be included	during the build process.
+After Synthesis and Implementation **design checkpoint (.dcp)** files are created in the output folder *outputBit*, as well as **utilization and timing reports**.

 ### Project vs Non-Project mode

-Project mode allows you to also open the same project in GUI mode.
+- Project mode allows you to also open the same project in GUI mode.

-Non-Project mode should have an overall lower runtime.
+- Non-Project mode should have an overall lower runtime.

 ### Example Design